 When it comes to guests, pick carefully.
 Sometimes it can be enjoyable to gather together disparate friends who do not know each other, although I have done this before and it has been a disaster.
 Do not gather six people who all went to school together, and your new friend whose girlfriend paints portraits of dogs.
 They will feel excluded and probably bored.
 Either put together a group who know each other well and can reminisce, or a group who do not know each other at all, but share common interests.
 It doesn’t matter if you don’t have the balance of men and women quite right.
 Never invite three couples and one single friend.

 Guests should come armed with gossip, not long lists of eating habits.
 If friends are picky about food, be picky about friends.
 A fussy eater who doesn’t complain and instead drinks the night away is welcome.
 So is a guest who brings good wine or fine cheese.
 Serve the good wine first.
 The same goes for anything else you might serve throughout the evening.

 Do not bother with pudding.
 Instead, bring out chocolate at the end.
 A friend of mine often serves vanilla ice cream with melted mars bars poured over the top, and she says she has never had a complaint.

 If people want to smoke, let them.
 The number of people who smoke these days is dwindling, but for those who do, it’s gracious to allow smoking at the table.
 There is no better way to kill a dinner party than to force your guests out into the cold.
 Open a window and the smell will disappear by the morning.
 Memories of your cordiality will linger much longer.

-Do not allow even a whisper of Brexit.
+Do not allow even a whisper of Covid.
 If anyone brings it up, politely suggest a change of direction.
-Say something like ‘I am enforcing my backstop policy on Brexit’ to show that you understand the mechanics of it, but are also bored by the whole thing, then move on.
 Bring the conversation round to sex, if necessary, which everyone can normally agree is a good thing.